persistz/attack-as-defense/README.md

 ### 4. Detect

-We will release this part of code in this week.
-The code will contain two detection methods, k-nn based detector and z-score based detector.
+The code contains two detection methods, k-nn based detector and z-score based detector.

+`CUDA_VISIBLE_DEVICES=XX python attack_as_defense_detector.py -d knn -a BIM --init `

+`CUDA_VISIBLE_DEVICES=XX python attack_as_defense_detector.py -d zscore -a BIM `

+For the first time to execute it, please add the `--init` parameter, which generates the training set for the detection.